Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 ...Or the way Firth had been a blitzing, herculean engine of murder clad in shorts, sandals, a horrendous Hawaiian-print shirt and the blood of his enemies.

 Today, though, things were different.
 Everyone on the HEAT had only improved, so much they’d all had their armor upgraded yet again.
-The new Mark VII EV-MASS wasn’t any lighter, nor did it squeeze down any gentler---in fact they were a bit worse---but it was slimmer, tougher, less cumbersome, and had a couple of new tricks borrowed from the Gaoian’s rather larger box of technological wizardry.
+The new Mark VII EV-MASS wasn’t any lighter, nor did it squeeze down any gentler - in fact they were a bit worse - but it was slimmer, tougher, less cumbersome, and had a couple of new tricks borrowed from the Gaoian’s rather larger box of technological wizardry.

-First Fang had borrowed some of that tech too as part of their expanding combined operations, and they were on-board alongside the HEAT, amped up and ready to do the impossible---capture a Hunter ship intact.
+First Fang had borrowed some of that tech too as part of their expanding combined operations, and they were on-board alongside the HEAT, amped up and ready to do the impossible - capture a Hunter ship intact.
 What made these ships so special, Tiny didn’t know.
 He didn’t need or want to know either, right now.

 Red light.
 The moment came.
 Final gear checks, skull-shattering slaps on each other’s helmets.
 His wingman from First Fang was practically vibrating in anticipation.
 Hell, they all were.